 Fees and penalties

-USAA, however, does charge a late fee of 5 percent of the amount due.
+USAA does, however, charge a late fee of 5 percent of the amount due.

 How to apply for a loan with USAA Bank

 The quickest way to apply for a personal loan through USAA Bank is through its online application.
 You can also apply over the phone.
 USAA has a limited number of branches, so it encourages members to use those two methods.